EdJoPaTo/mqttui/README.md

 Check the [Releases](https://github.com/EdJoPaTo/mqttui/releases).

-There are binary releases for Windows, Debian/Ubuntu, RPM based distros, and tarball archives.
+The filenames are similar to this: `mqttui-<version>-<architecture>-<platform>.zip` Choose the correct file for your given CPU architecture and platform.

-There are binaries for different CPU architectures:
+The prebuilt CPU architectures include:

-- AMD/Intel: x86-64
+- AMD/Intel: x86_64
 - 64 bit ARMv8: aarch64
 - 64 bit RISC-V: riscv64gc
 - 32 bit ARMv7: armv7